 The World's Most Famous Building

-We are pleased to announce the official opening of Phase Two of the Empire State Building’s reimagined top-to-bottom Observatory Experience.
-A core contributor within the best-in-class team of interdisciplinary professionals including exhibition designers Thinc Design and creative audio studio Antfood, Squint/Opera created all digital elements within the exhibits across more than 10,000 square feet of interior space on the second floor, in our biggest project to date.
+The Empire State Building Observatory is Squint/Opera’s biggest project to date.
+A core contributor within the best-in-class team of interdisciplinary professionals including exhibition designers Thinc Design and creative audio studio Antfood, Squint/Opera created all digital elements within the exhibits across more than 10,000 square feet of interior space on the second floor.

 The ambitious, four-phase project takes visitors on an immersive journey spanning the Empire State Building’s entire history, from the iconic building’s construction in 1931, to its current relevance as an icon in contemporary pop-culture.
 Phase Two of the revamped Observatory allows visitors to feel like Empire State Building insiders, with all content and messaging carefully translated into nine languages.
 The overall redesign of the space was informed by feedback gathered directly from visitors, with its social media ‘shareability’ a key client goal.